hueter/docker-node-express-boilerplate/README.md

 ## License & Purpose

 MIT License.
 This is something I've used in production before with success that I found useful for quickly bootstrapping RESTful APIs.
 You can fork and clone and take this apart without giving me any credit for anything.
-If you like it, you can star the repo or follow me on GitHub.
+If you like it, you can star the repo ⭐️ or follow me on GitHub.

-Make an issue or PR if you want to suggest ideas / fixes.
+Feel free to make an issue or PR if you want to suggest ideas / fixes.

 ## About